-Virtual recruiting has also helped Marshfield Clinic bring in more candidates.
-“We’ve gotten more candidates that are least interested, because there’s less commitment on their part to fly out here to check it out,” says Waters-Plemon.
-“So we kind of get them on the hook a little bit sooner and then they come and see the facility and the community and say, ‘this is something I could see myself doing.’”
+Virtual recruiting has also helped Marshfield bring in more candidates.
+“We’ve gotten more candidates that are at least interested because there’s less commitment on their part to fly out here to check it out,” says Waters-Plemon.
+“So we kind of get them on the hook a little bit sooner, and then they come and see the facility and the community and say, ‘This is something I could see myself doing.’”

 6. Use a contingent staffing agency

 When recruiting for a hard-to-fill specialty, a contingent staffing agency can extend your reach without adding to your workload.
 And because you only pay for the service when a position is successfully filled, there’s little risk incurred.

 Both recruiters said they use staffing agencies when they have a position they need to fill quickly, or when they have a position that they haven’t been able to fill on their own.